cetyler/cetyler.github.io/content/resume/index.md

-- Design, implement daily/weekly/monthly Production line status reports by email to provide summaries to Plant Managers, Quality and Engineering using Python and PostgreSQL.
+- Design, implement daily/weekly/monthly Production line status reports by email to provide summaries to Plant Managers, Quality and Engineering using Python and PostgreSQL
 - Design, implement interactive Dashboards for team members to get Production line status, Root Cause, etc.
-- Perform ad-hoc data analysis for Quality, Production and Engineering using Python, PostgreSQL and Excel.
+- Perform ad-hoc data analysis for Quality, Production and Engineering using Python, PostgreSQL and Excel
+- Internal Auditor

 ### R&D Test Engineer